julbeck/RedshiftPOCAutomation/README.md

 	2. Minimum subnet size:
 3. Press **Create VPC**

 These resources will be sufficient for the staging infrastructure.
-If creating the VPC manually is prefered, having at minimum a public subnet is required.
+If a manually provisioned VPC is prefered, having at minimum a public subnet is required.

 ### Auto-assigning public IPv4 addresses